Naitreey/notes-and-knowledge/cs/python/celery.rst

     the get call.

   * ``interval``. polling interval. useful only when result backend polls the result.
-RPC/Redis does not poll.
+RPC/Redis does not poll: they increment a counter after each task in the header, then applies the callback when the counter exceeds the number of tasks in the set.

   * ``no_ack``. amqp no ack mode, i.e., result message is automatically acked. useful only for message-based backends.